 A Soviet plane flies across the Antarctic, near the South Pole, at night.
 And because this is the Antarctic, by night I mean six months worth of black skies and fierce storms.

 This starts a serious WTF? moment.
 They just took off from the Antarctic.
-Clearly the co-pilot knew these guys were well armed and he only brought a single action pistol.
-And he thought that, thousands of feet up, thousands miles from anywhere, over the Antarctic, in the deadest of dead nights, in a thin hulled plane, now was the very BEST time and place to start a shoot-out?
-To no one in the audience's surprise, the plane crashes.
+Clearly the pilots knew these guys were well armed and he only brought a single action pistol.
+Against automatic weapons.
+And instead of just leaving them to freeze to death, he thought that, thousands of feet up and thousands miles from anywhere, over the South Pole, in the deadest of dead nights, in a thin hulled plane, now was the very BEST time and place to start a Shoot-Out?!?

 Now in the present we meet Carrie Stetko (Kate Beckinsale: UNDERWORLD [all]), Antarctica's only U.S. Marshall, setting down at a remote substation.
 A party is about to happen there.
 She meets up with her old friend, kindly Doctor John Fury (Tom Skerrit: THE DEVIL'S RAIN, ALIEN).
 She has a kinda sorta flashback or memory of something, and the next thing we know, she is up in a plane with pilot, Delfy (Columbus Short: WAR OF THE WORLDS), and back down again investigating a body in the ice that had been seen from a passing plane.
 Not that there is a lot of air traffic across Antarctica.